kurtosis-tech/kurtosis/core/docs/lib-documentation.md

 * `uuid`: A unique ID as a string identifying the downloaded, which can be used in [ContainerConfig.filesArtifactMountpoints][containerconfig_filesartifactmountpoints].

-### storeFilesFromUserService(ServiceID serviceId, String absoluteFilepathInUserService)
+### storeFilesFromService(ServiceID serviceId, String absoluteFilepathOnServiceContainer)
-Copy a file or and entire folder from a user service filepath to the Kurtosis filestore for use with [ContainerConfig.filesArtifactMountpoints][containerconfig_filesartifactmountpoints].
+Copy a file or folder from a service container to the Kurtosis filestore for use with [ContainerConfig.filesArtifactMountpoints][containerconfig_filesartifactmountpoints]

 **Args**

 * `serviceId`: The ID of the service which contains the file or the folder.
-* `absoluteFilepathInUserService`: The absolute user service's filepath
+* `absoluteFilepathOnServiceContainer`: The absolute filepath on the service where the file or folder should be copied from

 **Returns**

-* `uuid`: A unique ID as a string identifying the downloaded, which can be used in [ContainerConfig.filesArtifactMountpoints][containerconfig_filesartifactmountpoints].
+* `uuid`: A unique ID as a string identifying the downloaded files artifact, which can be used in [ContainerConfig.filesArtifactMountpoints][containerconfig_filesartifactmountpoints].

 PartitionConnection
 -------------------